BrianHenryIE/SortonsEvents-iOS/README.md

 ### UX Improvements

-* This only refreshes data when first loaded.
+* Currently only refreshes data when first loaded.
-* Swiping between tabs is currently a bit harsh.
+* Swiping between tabs is a bit harsh.
 * The Events view should show which club/society the event is related to.
 * The News view's performance is terrible.